 Support wetland recovery efforts

 FEMA provides a 75% match of recovery funds for the clean-up and repair of approved structures/areas.
-This means Fontenelle Forest will be required to fund the remaining 25% of the work.
-We will be embarking on a fundraising campaign to raise the necessary funds to complete the planned repairs.
+This means Fontenelle Forest was required to fund the remaining 25% of the work.

 Federally mandated projects/repairs approved by FEMA: